Uniform Inference in High-Dimensional Gaussian Graphical Models

-\end{enumerate} The condition \ref{A1} is a standard approximate sparsity condition.
-Condition \ref{A3} restricts the parameter spaces and ensures that the coefficients are well behaved.
-The last condition \ref{A4} restricts the correlation between the components of $X$ and bounds the variances of each $X_j$ from below and above.
-Assumptions \ref{A1}-\ref{A4} combined with the normal distribution of $X$ imply the conditions \ref{B1}-\ref{B3} from theorem \ref{uniformlasso} which enables us to estimate the nuisance parameter sufficiently fast. \begin{remark} If we have exact sparsity for each $\beta^{(k)}$ with $(j,k)\in\mathcal{M}_r$ the sparsity of $\gamma^{(m_r)}$ follows directly.\\ Observe that for $k\in\{1,\dots,p\}\setminus \{j\}$ and $l\in\{1,\dots,p\}\setminus \{j,k\}$ we have
+\end{em} \end{enumerate} The condition \ref{A1} is a standard approximate sparsity condition that is discussed in more detail in comment \ref{remarksparsity}.
+The number of relevant variables $s_n\equiv s$ captured by the regression coefficient $\beta^{(1,m_r)}$ respectively $\gamma^{(1,m_r)}$ can grow with the sample size.
+The coefficient $\beta^{(2,m_r)}$ respectively $\gamma^{(2,m_r)}$ is the approximate sparse part of the true regression coefficient.
+This misspecification of a sparse model is controlled by condition \ref{A1}.
+The growth condition \ref{A2} ensures that $s^2\log^4(a_n)/n$ converges towards zero with at least polynomial speed.
+If this convergence is too slow ($\tilde{q}\ge 9$) the condition on the growth rate of the number of tested edges become more restrictive.
+In general, both the number of parameters $p$ and the number of relevant variables $s$ can grow with the sample size in a balanced way.
+If $s$ is fixed, the number of potential parameters $p$ can grow at an exponential rate with the sample size.
+This means that the set of potential variables can be much larger than the sample size, only the number of relevant variables $s$ has to be smaller than the sample size.
+This situation is common for Lasso-based estimators.
+Condition \ref{A3} restricts the parameter spaces and ensures that the true coefficients are well behaved.
+The condition \ref{A4} is a standard eigenvalue condition that restricts the correlation between the components of $X$ and bounds the variances of each $X_j$ from below and above.
+Assumptions \ref{A1}-\ref{A4} combined with the normal distribution of $X$ imply the conditions \ref{tails}-\ref{growthc} from theorem \ref{uniformlasso} which enables us to estimate the nuisance parameter sufficiently fast by lasso and post-lasso.
+To ensure a sufficiently fast convergence rate and sparsity guarantees of the square-root lasso estimator further model assumptions are needed. \begin{remark} If we have exact sparsity for each $\beta^{(k)}$ with $(j,k)\in\mathcal{M}_r$ the sparsity of $\gamma^{(m_r)}$ follows directly.\\ Observe that for $k\in\{1,\dots,p\}\setminus \{j\}$ and $l\in\{1,\dots,p\}\setminus \{j,k\}$ we have

 which implies

 and thereby